workroomprds/DessiBigBirthday/README.md

 ## Picnic 12 noon Albert Memorial

-Opposite the Albert Hall, near the Albert Memorial, noon onwards.

-Bad weather: I don’t yet have a plan.

-_If you want to meet Dessi as the bus arrives, it should arrive before 12 noon near the Albert Hall._

-**++ UPDATE++ we're due to get in at 12 at the bus stop near the Bugarian Embassy on Prince Consort Road**
+_If you want to meet Dessi as the bus arrives, it should arrive before 12 noon **at the bus stop near the Bugarian Embassy on Prince Consort Road**_

 Here, probably, is the [live bus location](https://pwp.pinpointers.com/?token=1319EE76C54740CCA5F1000020FB00001C7200000038DF706CA0CCB8)...

+Picnic opposite the Albert Hall, near the Albert Memorial, noon-ish onwards.

 ### For picnicers to do